-Paper 1: Carlsson J, Szepessy A and Sandberg M. Symplectic Pontryagin Approximations for Optimal Design, preprint, 2006.
+Paper 1: Jesper Carlsson, Mattias Sandberg and Anders Szepessy.
+Symplectic Pontryagin Approximations for Optimal Design, to appear in ESAIM - Mathematical Modelling and Numerical Analysis, 2008.
 The author of this thesis contributed to the ideas presented, performed the numerical computations and wrote sections 3, 4, and parts of section 2, of the manuscript.
-Paper 2: Carlsson J. Pontryagin Approximation for Optimal Design of Elastic Structures, preprint, 2006.
+Paper 2: Jesper Carlsson.
+Pontryagin Approximations for Optimal Design of Elastic Structures, preprint, 2006.
+Paper 3: Jesper Carlsson.
+Symplectic Reconstruction of Data for Heat and Wave Equations, preprint, 2008.
+Paper 4: Jesper Carlsson.
+Inverse Reconstruction from Optimal Input Data, preprint, 2008.

 Acknowledgments I wish to thank my supervisor, professor Anders Szepessy, for his support and guidance throughout this work.
-I am also grateful to Mattias Sandberg and Erik von Schwerin for the fruitful discussions and cooperation we have had.
+I am also grateful to Mattias Sandberg, Erik von Schwerin and Raul Tempone for the fruitful discussions and cooperation we have had over the years.
 Finally, I also wish to thank all my colleagues at NADA.
 Financial support from VR is gratefully acknowledged.